In This Article

 Perhaps the best explanation for these findings, on one level, is the production of the love chemical, oxytocin.
 This is the giving, loving, and bonding hormone that feeds us in a unique way.
 (4) Unlike the “I got to have it now” hormone, dopamine, which requires more intense stimulation to deliver the same high with each subsequent surge, oxytocin becomes easier to produce.
 The more you give, the more you get!

-Consider taking some time to write, call, and spend time with a loved one (not necessarily a romantic partner – friends, parents, children and pets are all relationship forms that can offer an abundance of oxytocin-rich bonding experience) and make sure you express your deep feelings or how you admire, love and appreciate them.
-This is good practice for the ticker and, according to a growing body of science, may be just what the good microbes (who fix just about everything) require to re-populate our guts after a century of annihilating them.
+Consider taking some time to write, call, and spend time with a loved one (not necessarily a romantic partner – friends, parents, children and pets are all related forms that can offer an abundance of oxytocin-rich bonding experience) and make sure you express your deep feelings or how you admire, love and appreciate them.
+This is good practice for the ticker and, according to a growing body of science, maybe just what the good microbes (who fix just about everything) require to re-populate our guts after a century of annihilating them.

 Stay tuned for the next 3 articles in this series on cholesterol, where we will discuss the flawed science behind the “Lipid Hypothesis,” what really matters when it comes to cholesterol, and a new way to read your blood test results!